rm720/comp1100-assignment3/README.md

 - What would you have done differently if you were to do it again?
 - How would you make your AI better?
 - How did you test your code?
 - Which parts of your code might be confusing for the reader?
-Explain them if so.
+Explain to them if so.

 Aside from what should be in your report, here are some things that should definitely not be in it:

 - Any content that is not your own.
 - Grammatical errors or misspellings.
-Proof-read it before submission.
+Proofread it before submission.
 - Informal language.
 This includes unnecessary abbreviations (atm, btw, ps, and so on), emojis, and emoticons.
 Keep in mind that this is a professional document.